Purchase Scrip Tour Today Enroll Now

 Anna Allen, Class of 2021

-"Going to a Catholic school has made me a better Catholic by enabling me to learn and grow my faith in an accepting and caring atmosphere.
-Through Regis, I have learned so many values and morals that I use everyday.
-The motto “Learning Today, Leading Tomorrow” describes Regis perfectly.
-They teach us how to be a leader in the community and classroom."
+"Going to a Catholic school made me a better Catholic by enabling me to learn and grow my faith in an accepting and caring atmosphere.
+Through Regis, I learned so many values and morals that I use every day."

 - Anna Allen, Class of 2021

-"It is so well worth it for us to sacrifice financially for our kids to come here because honestly, we don't feel like it is a sacrifice.
-We feel like it is an investment in their future."
+"It was so well worth it for us to sacrifice financially for our kids to come here because honestly, we didn't feel like it was a sacrifice.
+We feel like it was an investment in their future."

 Erika Galewski, Teacher